 If you are being treated by a physician for lower back pain, please get his/her approval before you begin foam roller exercises for the lower back!

 yoga sticky mat.
 Yet it maintains the hard core inside for effective pressure on the muscles.
-This premium foam roller is very difficult to find in your local sporting goods stores.
+This premium foam roller is very difficult to find in your local sporting goods stores so looking online for your selection is best.
 Since the lower back is such a sensitive area, you may find that the extra cushioning of this foam roller is what you need to make the experience of the foam roller exercises the most beneficial to you.

 The Function of the Lower Back Muscles: